 In such ways the Dreamtime landscape is a kind of mythic muck, out of which countless beings rise like lotus stalks before flowering into form.
 There are midwives who attend to those emerging from the muck-womb.
 One is the Hopi spider woman, who sings to each budding being its refrain of the great Melody, its creation-song.
 As the midwife sings, each begins to sing, to echo her song, finding that it is their song.
 Their heart stirs and begins to beat with hers, with the heartbeat of creation.
 Their song joins an ongoing chorus of songs across the universe, and a power upwells from the great Mystery.

 This power articulates each being.
 It defines and gives voice to each its unique medicine, its force of inspiration.
 To fulfill the purposes of this gift, each are draw to the densities of the surface world.
-There, the paths of creation are enfolded into the innumerable designs and geometries of physicality: light freezes into matter, sound slows into formations, energy goes dormant into mass, and in the case of humans, awareness self-limits into ego, myths are rationalized into literalness, and our remembrance of the great Melody is lulled into forgetfulness.
+There, the paths of creation are enfolded into the innumerable designs, densities, and geometries of physicality: light freezes into matter, sound slows into formations, energy goes dormant into mass, and in the case of humans, awareness self-limits into ego, myths are rationalized into literalness, and our remembrance of the great Melody is lulled into forgetfulness.

 However, the paradox of the 3-D world and its great bundle of boundaries, is that these very fixations and the challenges they present provide the means to be free of them.
 A poison creates its own antidote.
 The abrasive actions between our will for liberation and that which ~ apparently ~ obstructs our freedom, creates a friction, a passion, a fervor, an evolutionary heat.
 The ensuring crisis softens the surface layers of the psyche, allowing, even compelling us to draw from our deepest resources to break thru the impasse, to then be born anew.
-We return from such journeys with an awakened purpose, our medicine, our creation-song, our ‘gift’.
+We return from such journeys with an awakened purpose, with our medicine, our creation-song, our ‘gift’.
 It is thru such resolutions that we re-integrate ourselves at a higher vibration.
 We then no longer ‘live a life’, but allow life to live thru us.

 When we share the gift to help others as it has helped ourselves, we run the power of the Mystery.
 It passes thru us to reach others, and we become a link in the chain of Happiness.
 Illusions of form and separation lose their grip, and shed away.
 Life becomes aware of itself thru our individuated form, and once again. . . the eternal Melody becomes audible.
-Though we are consciously merged with the universe, we retain enough individuality so we can enjoy both worlds, the part and the whole, reflector and reflected, lover and beloved. .
+Though we are then consciously merged with the universe, we retain enough individuality so we can enjoy both worlds, the part and the whole, reflector and reflected, lover and beloved. .
 From this place we offer the Source, the Eternal Now, the de-light of having its Love sung back to it in yet another unique way, one of ‘a 1000 ways to kneel and kiss the ground’.